Opening doors to trust

-We have learned from the ego to associate the word commitment with obligation and lack of freedom.
+We have learned to associate the word commitment with obligation and lack of freedom.

 Commitment is not an obligation or an imposition, it does not limit, it does not blame, it does not take away freedom, it does not manipulate or control.

-When someone has to do something by “obligation”, implies taking action against their own will.
-This means that the action is triggered by fears or limiting internal information, which the ego masks as external agents that “impose”.
+When someone has to do something by “obligation”, it implies taking action against their own will.
+This means that the action is triggered by fears or limiting beliefs, which ego masks as external “imposing” agents.

 We talk about manipulation when we blame others for the decisions we make.
-This is another disguise the ego uses.
-In reality, it is not that others manipulate us but rather we are manipulated by the decisions of others.
-The ability to decide, which also includes inaction, belongs to every person whether these decisions are taken from a place of fear, ignorance or wisdom.
+This is another disguise of ego.
+In reality, it is not that others manipulate us but rather we are manipulable by the decisions of others.
+The ability to decide, which also includes inaction, belongs to everyone whether these decisions are taken from a place of fear, ignorance, or wisdom.

-Someone no grants freedom; freedom means taking responsibility for our own decisions and the outcomes we get as a result of it.
+Nobody grants us freedom; freedom means taking responsibility for our own decisions and the outcomes we get as a result of it.

-Commitment opens the doors of trust because the commitment has to do with self-responsibility, learning, respect, value and being consistent with what is thought, it is said and done.
+Commitment opens the doors to trust because it has to do with taking responsibility, learning, respecting, valuing, and being consistent with what is thought, said, and done.

-When we talk about commitment from a space of consciousness, we speak of a conscious and voluntary decision to give the best of ourselves, to share our internal values without restriction and without any condition, to complement others’ lives with our own values or to allow flow and unwrap things in certain ways.
+When we speak of commitment from a space of comprehension, we speak of a conscious and voluntary decision to give the best of oneself, to share one’s inner values without restriction or condition, to complement life with the values of others, or for something to flow and unfold in a certain way.

 There is always compensation or acquired rights as a result of commitment.
 This is a universal dynamic that allows everything to be in permanent flow and evolution.

-One who commits is someone who believes that commitments do not take away freedom but complement his/her life because freedom is an inner experience.
-Freedom is the ability to make decisions and to take responsibility for the results generated knowing that any result is feedback that life puts in front showing that there is something to learn or be learned.
+When we commit, we do not take away freedom but complement our life because freedom is an inner experience.
+Freedom is the ability to make decisions and to take responsibility for the results generated, knowing that any result is the feedback that life puts in front of us showing that there is something to learn.

-100% commitment generates a 100% satisfaction for both parts, the one that generates it, and those around.
-Someone who is truly committed to his/her own success constantly aims to improve his/her conditions, physical, mental and spiritual.
+100% commitment generates 100% satisfaction for all parties involved, the one that generates it, and those around.
+Someone who is truly committed to their success constantly aims to improve their physical, mental, and spiritual conditions.

-We are creators of our own reality so if you share your limitations instead of your internal values, the results presented in your life are the results of ego limitations, frustration, fear, anxiety, stress, suffering, etc. If you share freedom, peace, happiness, and love, the results are exactly the same correspondences.
+We are creators of our own reality so if we share our limitations instead of our internal values, the results presented in our life are the results of ego: deception, frustration, fear, anxiety, stress, suffering, etc. If we chose to share freedom, peace, happiness, and love, then the results are exactly the same correspondences.

-The universe as a perfect gear, and by law affinity group is responsible for the energies of the same characteristic.
-Whoever aspires to live a life fulfilled with peace, happiness, and love, knows how to generate this energy and commit to it, in order to attract the same kind of frequency.
+The universe in its perfect order, and by law of affinity, is in charge of gathering energies of the same nature.
+Whoever aspires to have a life full of peace, happiness, and love, must know how to generate this type of energy and commit to it.

-- Is ready to learn especially in times of challenges
+- Is ready to learn especially during challenging times

-- Seeks greater benefits … beyond ego satisfaction
+- Seeks a reward for the good of all … beyond ego satisfaction

-- Has a broad vision and can recognize the impact generated by his/her decisions
+- Has a broad vision and knows how to recognize the impact of their decision

-- Knows how to communicate and build commitment or is open to learning how to do it
+- Knows how to communicate and generate commitment or is willing to learn how to do it

-- Sets clear agreements sustained by gains that empower all parties
+- Establishes win-win agreements that empower all parties

-- Is flexible to design agreements and firm to take responsibility for them
+- Is flexible in designing agreements and is firm about taking responsibility

-What is your percentage of commitment regarding the following aspects of your life?
+What is your percentage of commitment in each of the following aspects of your life?